feichay10/BASH_Procesos_Usuarios_userProc/README.md

 4. Number of processes per user

-With the -count option, the number of processes per user that meet the runtime conditions will be obtained
+With the -count option, the number of processes per user that meet the runtime conditions will be obtained:

 ![alt text](https://raw.githubusercontent.com/feichay10/BASH_Procesos_Usuarios_userProc/master/assets/count_option.png)

 5. Changes in ordering

 With the following options, the behavior of the sort can be modified:

   -inv: Sorting will be done in reverse.

   -pid: Sorting will be done by pid.

 ![alt text](https://raw.githubusercontent.com/feichay10/BASH_Procesos_Usuarios_userProc/master/assets/inv_option.png)